bcgsc/mavis/README.md

 ## Citation

-If you use MAVIS as a part of your project please cite:
+If you use MAVIS as a part of your project please cite

 [Reisle,C. et al. (2018) MAVIS: Merging, Annotation, Validation, and Illustration of Structural variants.
 Bioinformatics.](https://doi.org/10.1093/bioinformatics/bty621)